-Sickle haemoglobin differs in physical shape from the normal haemoglobin, with a curved sickle-shaped rather than flat-disc shaped cells.
-The shape alters the properties of the cells, causing then to become more rigid and less flexible.
-As a result of this, the cells are more likely to hemolyse and cause blockages in the blood vessels that disrupt the flow of blood.
+Sickle hemoglobin differs in physical shape from normal hemoglobin, with a curved sickle-shape rather than flat-disc-shaped cells.
+The shape alters the properties of the cells, causing them to become more rigid and less flexible.
+As a result, the cells are more likely to hemolyze and cause blockages in the blood vessels that disrupt the flow of blood.

-The specific gene mutation that results in sickle haemoglobin involves a substitution of thymine for adenine (from GAG to GTG) on the sixth codon of the genetic sequence.
-This leads to the coding of valine rather than glutamate on the sixth position of the haemoglobin beta chain.
+The specific genetic mutation that results in sickle hemoglobin involves a substitution of thymine for adenine (from GAG to GTG) on the sixth codon of the genetic sequence.
+This leads to the coding of valine rather than glutamate on the sixth position of the hemoglobin beta chain.

-This genetic alteration changes the physical properties of the haemoglobin cells, changing their shape to the characteristic sickle shape and the physical properties, such as solubility and stability.
+This genetic alteration changes the physical properties of the hemoglobin in cells, changing their shape to the characteristic sickle shape, as well as their physical properties, such as solubility and stability.
 It is these properties that account for changes in function and the common complications of the disease.

 Sickle cell disease is an inherited condition that follows an autosomal recessive pattern.
-This means that males and females are affected equally and both parents must carry a gene mutation, even if they are asymptomatic, for the child to be affected.
+This means that males and females are affected equally and both parents must carry the genetic mutation, even if they are asymptomatic, for the child to be affected.

-When both parents carry a single gene mutation, known as sickle cell trait, there is a 25% chance that the disease will develop, 25% chance that the child will be unaffected and a 50% that they will possess a gene mutation as an asymptomatic carrier.
+When both parents carry a single gene mutation, known as the sickle cell trait, there is a 25% chance that the disease will develop in their offspring, a 25% chance that the child will be unaffected and a 50% that they will possess the genetic mutation as an asymptomatic carrier.

-- Oxygen presence: more oxygen supports prevalence of the liquid state
+- Oxygen presence: more oxygen supports the prevalence of the liquid state

-- Sickle haemoglobin concentration: more HbS supports gel-like state
+- Sickle hemoglobin concentration: more HbS supports gel-like state

-- Other haemoglobins: Normal adult and fetal Hb support liquid state
+- Other hemoglobins: Normal adult and fetal Hb support liquid state

-Over time, the membrane of the cells become permanently damaged, leading to cells permanently staying in the bi-concave sickle shape, even when the blood is exposed to sufficient levels of oxygen once again.
+Over time, the membrane of the cells becomes permanently damaged, leading cells to permanently stay in the bi-concave sickle shape, even when the blood is exposed to sufficient levels of oxygen once again.

-Initial symptoms of sickle cell disease tend to present in young children approximately six months to one year old, as the high concentration of foetal haemoglobin plays a protective role before this time.
-There are three main complications that can arise: sickle cell crisis, anaemia and multiple organ damage
+Initial symptoms of sickle cell disease tend to arise in young children between the ages of approximately six months to one year old, as the high concentration of fetal hemoglobin plays a protective role before this time.
+There are three main complications that can arise in children prior to their diagnosis, which include sickle cell crisis, anemia, and multiple organ damage.

 Sickle cell crises may result due to the increased viscosity of the blood and the formation of blockages in the blood vessels.
 When the rigid cells group together, they can disrupt the flow of oxygen and restrict the supply to tissues that require oxygenation.
-This results in sudden and severe pain, known as sickle cell crisis, that usually require medical management.
+This results in sudden and severe pain, known as sickle cell crisis, which usually requires medical management.

-Anemia can present due to hemolysis of the red blood cells with sickle haemoglobin in the spleen.
-As a result, the red blood cells have a shorter lifespan than normal and hemolytic anaemia can present.
+Anemia can present due to hemolysis of the red blood cells with sickle hemoglobin in the spleen.
+As a result, the red blood cells have a shorter lifespan than normal, thus allowing for hemolytic anemia to potentially develop.

-Main organ damage can occur to patients with sickle haemoglobin over an extended period of time.
-This may affect the heart, skeleton, spleen, brain, eyes, lungs, kidneys, penis and skin.
+Multiple organ damage can occur to patients with sickle hemoglobin over an extended period of time.
+This may affect the heart, skeleton, spleen, brain, eyes, lungs, kidneys, penis, and skin.